NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 | pico        | p             | 10^-12 |
 +-------------+---------------+--------+

+Exceptions to the above formatting:

-Arbitrary units should be represented as "a.u.".
-Unit-less measures should be represented as "n/a".
+- Arbitrary units should be represented as "a.u.".
+- Unit-less data should be represented as "n/a".
+- "pixel" may be used for measurements of image data.

-"pixel" and "voxel" may be used as the unit for image and volume data.
+- "voxel" may be used for measurements of volume data.

 The unit of measurement for a value is most commonly stored in the "unit" attribute to a dataset, e.g., ``TimeSeries.data..unit``.
 If the dataset